weakish/docs-en/views/realtime-guide-beginner.md

 Jerry-->UI: 6.
 Shows the message
 ```

-Beside responding to notifications about new messages, clients also need to respond to those indicating the change of members in a conversation, like “XX invited XX into the conversation”, “XX left the conversation”, and “XX is removed by the admin”.
+Beside responding to notifications about new messages, clients also need to respond to those indicating the change of members in a conversation, like "XX invited XX into the conversation", "XX left the conversation", and "XX is removed by the admin".
 Such notifications will be delivered to clients in real time.
 See [Summary of Event Notifications Regarding Changes of Members](#summary-of-event-notifications-regarding-changes-of-members) for more details.

 ## Group Chats

 We just discussed how we can create a conversation between two users.
-Now let’s see how we can create a group chat with more people.
+Now let's see how we can create a group chat with more people.

-There aren’t many differences between the two types of conversations and a major one would be the amount of members in them.
+There aren't many differences between the two types of conversations and a major one would be the amount of members in them.
 You can either specify all the members of a group chat when creating it, or add them later after the conversation is created.

 ### Creating Group Chats